Unique program helps women escape streets

 Through the housing program, more than 200 women have transformed their lives.

 In 2001, Stevens and a few residents started making bath and body care products.
-Today, Thistle Farms is also a million-dollar company that employs more than 70 people -- two-thirds of whom are graduates of the residential program.
-The products are sold at more than 400 stores worldwide.
+Today, Thistle Farms is also a $2 million company that employs more than 75 people -- two-thirds of whom are graduates of the residential program.
+The products are sold at more than 500 stores worldwide.

 CNN's Kathleen Toner spoke with Stevens about her work.
 Below is an edited version of their conversation.